Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

 Now we will describe the graph used by Karshon to classify Hamiltonian $\mbS^1$-spaces. \begin{itemize} \item The \emph{set of vertices} is the set of connected components of $M^{\mbS^1}$ each labeled by the value of $J$ on that component.
 The fixed surfaces $\Sigma$ are represented by `fat vertices' (in figures drawn as large black ovals) that are labeled by the value of $J$ and, in addition, by the \emph{normalized symplectic area} of the surface

 and its genus $g$.
-If the genus is 0 we often omit the label in figures. \item Two vertices are connected by an \emph{edge} if and only if there exists a $\Z_k$-sphere, $k>1$, connecting the two associated fixed points in $M$.
+If the genus is 0 we often omit the label in figures, and we often omit the normalized area label as well. \item Two vertices are connected by an \emph{edge} if and only if there exists a $\Z_k$-sphere, $k>1$, connecting the two associated fixed points in $M$.
 Each edge is labeled by its $k$.
-The horizontal position of the vertices corresponds to their $J$-value (although we usually omit the coordinate axis with the values of $J$).
-We also usually omit the volume label. \end{itemize}
+The horizontal position of the vertices corresponds to their $J$-value (although we usually omit the coordinate axis with the values of $J$). \end{itemize}

 Notice that our graphs are rotated by $90^\circ$ compared to Karshon's~\cite{karshon} since it is more natural for us to align the $J$-value direction in the graphs with the $J$-coordinate axis of the semitoric polygons.